tsani/jerrington.me/posts/2015-12-31-windows-debugging-for-fun-and-profit.md

 The key function is `WaitForDebugEvent`.
 This function will block execution of the debugger until a debug event is received, and write it to an out parameter.
 We can then dispatch to a specialized event handler according to the type of event.
-In our case, we dispatch to an specialized event handler for debug exceptions (created by the `int 3` instruction we wrote into the code) and ignore all other events.
+In our case, we dispatch to a handler for debug exceptions (created by the `int 3` instruction we wrote into the code) and ignore all other events.
 When we're done processing the event, we call `ContinueDebugEvent`.
 Until we call `ContinueDebugEvent`, the thread that triggered the event will be suspended.

     void debug_loop()
     {